Trapped Two-Dimensional Fermi Gases with Population Imbalance: Acknowledgements

 \section{Acknowledgements}

-We acknowledge partial support by Project No.~FWO G.0115.06; B.V.S. is a Postdoctoral Fellow of FWO.
-A. L. acknowledges financial support from the Netherlands Foundation for Scientific Research (NWO).
+We acknowledge partial support by Project No.~FWO G.0115.06.
+B.V.S. and A.L. acknowledge support from FWO and the Netherlands Foundation for Scientific Research (NWO), respectively.
 We would like to thank Joseph Indekeu for useful discussions.